jrabbit/pyborg-1up/pyborg/README.md

 `pip install pyborg`

-If you want the latest git via pip you'll need some special sauce.
+If you want the latest git via pip you'll need to install it via [poetry.](https://poetry.eustace.io/docs/)

+Testing releases can be found via:

-`pip install -e git+https://github.com/jrabbit/pyborg-1up.git#egg=pyborg\&subdirectory=pyborg`
+`pip install --pre pyborg`

 Note that we're using Python 3.6+ (for fancy type declarations).

 Python 2 support was [dropped with](https://pythonclock.org/) the release of pyborg 2.0.

+There are two extras "nlp" and "subtitles". e.g. `pip install pyborg[nlp]`

 Basic Usage